 Routehappy uses the OAG global flight schedule as an index for providing Scores & Amenities as well as UPAs & UTAs.
 Requests to our APIs require that valid flight segments are provided in order to accurately match data to a specific flight cabin.
 If our systems can not recognize a requested flight segment, we simply will not return data for the flight.
 Occurrences of unrecognized segments are logged and reported as the “Match Rate,” the goal of which is to ensure the accuracy of your integration, not to limit innovation.

 Your Match Rate is a core indicator for how often users are seeing Scores & Amenities or UPAs & UTAs in your application or website.
 A low Match Rate should be looked at carefully and underlying drivers addressed.
-Scores & Amenities customers can view their current Match Rate via the dashboard or the daily activity email.
+Scores & Amenities customers can view their current Match Rate via the daily activity email.

 It is important to address the top drivers and regularly tune your integration as new issues emerge; ideally, all customers should strive for a Match Rate of 97%+.